Practice Areas Lyft Accidents

 Like any rideshare service, there comes a risk of car accidents.
 When you are involved in an accident with a rideshare service, such as Lyft, the process is a little different than your typical car accident case.
 It's crucial to get an attorney to help you with your accident case.
 For questions regarding a rideshare accident, contact Brooks Injury Law.

 Lyft launched in 2012 and originated from a different ridesharing service that focused solely on college campuses and traveled to different cities.
 The original rideshare service called Zimride was inspired by a taxi service offered in Zimbabwe that one of the founders used while vacationing.
 When he returned to the United States he wanted to create a similar service, which eventually turned into Lyft.
 Lyft was designed to focus on shorter trips within the same city, very similar to Uber.
-Short after the launch in 2012 in San Francisco, you could spot Lyft cars with their signature pink car mustaches.
-You can now identify Lyft cars with their pink glow dash lamp.
-As of 2017, the Lyft service is now offered in 300 U.S. cities, but has not yet made it international.
-Like Uber, Lyft offers a carpool option as well.
+Though it originally began in San Francisco, as of 2017, the Lyft service is now offered in 300 U.S. cities.
+With Lyft becoming a more popular option for rides, the opportunity for car accidents is on the rise as well.

 1. Call 911 Call 911